-While we aim to help people where we can, and it is appropriate to do so, the LGO scheme cannot investigate every complaint it receives.
+While we aim to help people where we can, and it is appropriate to do so, the LGSCO scheme cannot investigate every complaint it receives.
 The law places restrictions on our work and we operate with limited resources.
 That means we only look at the most significant and serious complaints.

 To decide which complaints the Ombudsman can look at, we carry out an initial assessment of every complaint using this ‘Assessment Code’.